-Eighty identical ceramic mandibular incisor brackets (Clarity, 3M Unitek, Monrovia, CA, USA) were used for all of the experimental groups.
+Eighty identical ceramic mandibular incisor brackets (Clarity, 3M Unitek, Monrovia, California, USA) were used for all the experimental groups.
 The mean area of each bracket's base was 8.65 mm2, according to the manufacturer.

-In groups 1 and 3, SEP was applied to the enamel surface and rubbed for 3 seconds.
+In Group 1 and 3, SEP was applied to the enamel surface and rubbed for 3 seconds.
 Then, a gentle burst of dry air was delivered to thin the primer.
-The adhesive resin (Transbond XT, 3M Unitek) was placed onto the bracket base, and the bracket was positioned on the enamel surface.
+The adhesive resin (Transbond XT, 3M Unitek, CA, USA) was placed onto the bracket base and the bracket was positioned on the enamel surface.
 Excess adhesive resin was removed with an explorer.
-Polymerization
+Polymerization for a total of 20 seconds from two directions using a visible light-curing unit having an output power of 600 mW/cm2 was performed.